JQIamo/Wavemeter-Dashboard/README.md

 Sr Lab.

 Some cool features:
-- A nice dashboard view to let you monitor the frequency and some crucial data of several channels.
+- A nice dashboard view to enable people to monitor the frequencies and some crucial data of several channels.
-- PID (well, actually no D, just PI) control to set the DAC to fight against frequency error.
+- PID (well, actually no D, just PI) control, setting the DAC to stabilize the frequency (not fast enough, but can be used to deal with slow drift).
 - Signal channel display to let you have a clear view of the wave meter pattern, long-term frequency changes, etc.
-- Alert system, screaming at you if things went wrong.
+- Alert system, flashing the channels if things went wrong.

 ## Screenshot